bobbingwide/oik/readme.txt

 10. oik options - Buttons

 == Upgrade Notice ==
+= 3.0.0-RC1 =
+Tested with WordPress 4.4.2 and WordPress MultiSite.

 = 3.0.0-beta.1220
 Tested with WordPress 4.4.
 Contains a workaround for TRAC #35172, a follow on to TRAC #34060